manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

    a number of Unicode blocks where uppercase and lowercase letters go in such interleaved order instead of contiguous chunks.

-Control characters with codes from 0 to 31 are always treated as separators.
-Characters with codes 32 to 127, ie. 7-bit ASCII characters, can be used in the mappings as is.
+Control characters with codes from 0 to 32 are always treated as separators.
+Characters with codes 33 to 127, ie. 7-bit ASCII characters, can be used in the mappings as is.
 To avoid configuration file encoding issues, 8-bit ASCII characters and Unicode characters must be specified in U+xxx form, where ‘xxx’ is hexadecimal codepoint number.
-This form can also be used for 7-bit ASCII characters to encode special ones: eg. use U+20 to encode space, U+2E to encode dot, U+2C to encode comma.
+This form can also be used for 7-bit ASCII characters to encode special ones: eg. use U+2E to encode dot, U+2C to encode comma.

 Aliases “english” and “russian” are allowed at control character mapping.